A Place for Annie

-A Place for Annie is a 1994 American made-for-television drama film starring Sissy Spacek, Mary-Louise Parker and Joan Plowright.
-Directed by John Gray, the first presentation aired as part of Hallmark Hall of Fame on the ABC network on May 1, 1994.
-At the 46th Primetime Emmy Awards, A Place for Annie was nominated for the Outstanding Television Movie but the award went to And the Band Played On.
+A Place for Annie is a 1994 American drama television film directed by John Gray, written by Cathleen Young and Lee Guthrie, and starring Sissy Spacek, Mary-Louise Parker and Joan Plowright.
+It aired on ABC on May 1, 1994, as part of the Hallmark Hall of Fame anthology series.
+It was nominated at the 46th Primetime Emmy Awards for the Outstanding Television Movie, but the award went to And the Band Played On.

 Plot

 Nurse Susan cares for six-week-old Annie, an HIV positive baby.
 Rather than seeing her being left at Treemont Centre where she will wait to die, Susan decides that she wants her.
 Reasoning with her son David, who is understandably concerned about the idea, Susan files and signs adoption papers and Annie is legally her foster daughter.
 Next, Susan calls for a babysitter and finds one in the form of Dorothy.

-One year later at Annie's first birthday, Alice comes to tell Susan that Annie's mother, Linda, wants her back as she has finished her drug rehab and has taken the notion to a court hearing with Alice representing her.
-Knowing that Linda knows nothing about taking care of Annie, Susan fights but loses the case however she is granted supervised visits.
+One year later at Annie's first birthday, Alice comes to tell Susan that Annie's mother, Linda, wants her back as she has finished her drug rehab and has taken the motion to a court hearing with Alice representing her.
+Knowing that Linda knows nothing about taking care of Annie, Susan fights but loses the case; however, Linda is only granted supervised visits while the court reviews the case.

-On one of these visit, Susan finds that Linda is surprisingly apathetic towards her own daughter which only causes her cold demeanor towards Linda to harden even more so.
+On one of these visits, Susan finds that Linda is surprisingly apathetic towards her own daughter which only causes her cold demeanor towards Linda to harden even more so.

-Despite agreeing to Susan's instructions for Annie's care Linda refuses to phone her and let her know of how things are proceeding.
+Despite agreeing to Susan's instructions for Annie's care, Linda refuses to phone her and let her know of how things are proceeding.
 When Susan and David find Linda's slovenly apartment they remove Annie from the premises as the living conditions could further weaken Annie's already compromised immune system but unfortunately this only results in the judge awarding custody to Linda the very next day.

 Seeing no alternative, Susan takes Linda into her home as she needs to be in decent accommodations and Susan needs to be with Annie.
 Although many heated confrontations arise, Linda soon settles in and explains the complications she faced during her childhood.
 Likewise, Susan opens up to Linda and tells her that her parents don't talk to her anymore as they disowned her when she was pregnant with David because she and David's father were not married at the time.